The Importance of Core Strength | Top 14 Exercises (Beginner to Advanced)

 Push-Ups are a great exercise for developing overall core strength.
 They will also strengthen your shoulders, chest, and triceps.
-Although thought to be just an upper body exercise, because you are required to engage your entire body to stay aligned (straight) from head to toe, push-ups are a great full body exercise.
+Although they’re often considered to be just an upper body exercise, because you are required to engage your entire body to stay aligned (straight) from head to toe, push-ups are a great full-body exercise.

 V-Sits Crunches (Intermediate)

 V-Sits Crunches are an extremely effective exercise for building core strength.
 It’s not for the feint of heart though.
 Luckily, there are variations.
 If you are struggling with balance, place your hands on the ground behind you.

 Mountain Climbers (Intermediate)